about-icon Consular Services

 On January 9, 2015, PIO card scheme was merged with the OCI card scheme and all PIO cardholders were deemed to be OCI cardholders with immediate effect.
 The OCI card scheme was extended till the fourth generation of the individual applicant who was either a citizen of India or was eligible to be a citizen of India on or after 26.01.1950, except for citizens of Pakistan, Bangladesh or any other country specified by Govt. of India.

-On December 4 2019, a special provision was made exclusively for Mauritian citizens enabling them to obtain OCI card on the basis of their Indian ancestry up to sixth generation.
+On March 9 2024, a special provision was made exclusively for Mauritian citizens enabling them to obtain OCI card on the basis of their Indian ancestry up to seventh generation.

 Eligibility Criteria for Mauritians to apply for OCI card